 567—30.6(455B) Process to establish or adjust fees and notification of fee rates.

 30.6(1) Setting the fees.
-Beginning on January 15, 2016, fees shall be paid as specified in the fee schedule approved by the commission and posted on the department’s website.
-Following the setting of the fee schedule effective January 15, 2016, the department shall submit the proposed budget and fees for major and minor source construction permit programs, the Title V operating permit program, and the asbestos NESHAP program for the following fiscal year to the commission no later than the March commission meeting of each year, at which time the proposal will be available for public comment until such time as the commission acts on the proposal or until the May commission meeting, whichever occurs first.
+The department shall submit the proposed budget and fees for major and minor source construction permit programs, the Title V operating permit program, and the asbestos NESHAP program for the following fiscal year to the commission no later than the March commission meeting of each year, at which time the proposal will be available for public comment until such time as the commission acts on the proposal or until the May commission meeting, whichever occurs first.
 The department’s calculated estimate for each fee shall not produce total revenues in excess of limits specified in Iowa Code sections 455B.133B and 455B.133C during any fiscal year.
 If an established fee amount must be adjusted, the commission shall set the fees no later than the May commission meeting of each year.

-Fees established prior to January 15, 2016, shall become effective on January 15, 2016.
-In subsequent years, adjusted or established fees shall become effective on July 1.
+Adjusted or established fees shall become effective on July 1.
 A fee not adjusted by the commission shall remain in effect as previously established until the fee is adjusted by the commission.

 30.6(2) Fee types and dollar caps on fee types.
 The commission may set fees for the fee types and activities specified in this subrule and shall not set a fee in the fee schedule higher than the levels specified in this subrule without adopting the change pursuant to formal rule making: